 Subaru Impreza 5-Door

-Best for: Outdoor enthusiasts
+Best for: Outdoor and rally racing enthusiasts alike

-Ok, we just got done saying you didn’t have to drive a Subaru and here it is.
-But there is no more plentiful AWD vehicle in North America than the Impreza.
-In a good year, Subaru is capable of selling more than 80,000 of these.
+Ok, we mentioned that Subaru is one of the original players in this arena, and here it is.
+There is no more plentiful AWD vehicle in North America than the Impreza.
+In a good year, Subaru is capable of selling more than 40,000 of these.
 The Impreza has been offered in both sedan and hatchback body styles, but Impreza hatchbacks in particular are readily available just about everywhere, and they split the difference between a sedan and a crossover in terms of cargo space.
+We especially like the barebones approach of every generation’s base model, too.

 Depending on who you talk to, a Subaru is either reliable or it’s not.
 There are plenty of people who will tell you their head gaskets failed.
-On the other hand, Experian will tell you that 94 percent of Subaru Imprezas built in the last decade are still tooling around, which is more than the Toyota Corolla, Honda Civic or Mazda3.
+On the other hand, Experian will tell you that the vast majority of Subaru Imprezas built in the last decade are still tooling around, which is more than the Toyota Corolla, Honda Civic or Mazda3.
 Maybe that says more about their owners than the car itself, but it’s something to think about.
 Ultimately, this is one of the most popular AWD cars on sale, and there’s a good reason for it.

 Subaru Legacy

 This is another forgotten car, although not quite to the extent of the Acura RL.
 You’ll see attention given to the Subaru Forester, the WRX, the Outback, the Crosstrek... but the Legacy?
 Who drives one?
 Plenty of people, judging by the numbers.
 Before the world turned its gaze away from sedans, you could count on 60,000 Legacys finding new driveways every year.
 That’s good news for used car shoppers, and you don’t have to hunt for one with AWD because they all have it.
+Unfortunately, 2025 will be the last year for this all-wheel-drive (AWD) Subaru sedan.

 When shopping for a Subaru Legacy, expect a comfortable ride and a truly sensible commuter car to use for all seasons.